 Organised by Pratham books and Teamwork Arts, the Outreach Programme aims at widening the scope of the Festival by reaching out to educational institutes through reading sessions and workshops with authors with the aim of spreading the joy of books and reading among children.
 The volunteers will be required to coordinate with the school, authors and logistics team to ensure that this is carried out smoothly.

-- Please note that if we meet our volunteer requirement on or before 31 October, 2017, we will cease accepting applications for positions for the 2018 edition of ZEE JLF
+- Please note that if we meet our volunteer requirement on or before 31 October, 2018, we will cease accepting applications for positions for the 2019 edition of ZEE Jaipur Literature Festival.

 - A group interview will take place following the first round of selection.
 Shortlisted applicants will be requested to go through the Festival’s history, previous programmes, directors and organiser.

-- Interviews with shortlisted applicants will take place between OCTOBER-NOVEMBER 2017
+- Interviews with shortlisted applicants will take place between SEPTEMBER-NOVEMBER 2018.

 - All key communication will be done via email.
-Applicants who fail to respond to emails/phone calls from organisers during the selection process and training will NOT be considered
+Applicants who fail to respond to emails/reminder phone calls from organisers during the selection process and training will NOT be considered and their position will be offered to another deserving candidate.

-- There will be a MANDATORY 3-4 day training programme for all shortlisted applicants
+- There will be a MANDATORY 3-4 day training programme for all shortlisted applicants, prior to the festival.

 - Lunch will be provided to all volunteers at the festival venue (Diggi Palace).
 Volunteers are advised to carry basic refreshments like biscuits and fruits from home.

 Volunteering boosts a person’s profile.
-The volunteers at JLF are exposed to a wide array of people ranging from the speakers to festival organisers to fellow volunteers who come from different backgrounds.
-It also provides an opportunity to understand the logistics behind putting together a festival the size and scale of JLF.
+The volunteers at ZEE Jaipur Literature Festival are exposed to a wide array of people ranging from the speakers to festival organisers to fellow volunteers who come from different backgrounds.
+It also provides an opportunity to understand the logistics behind putting together a festival the size and scale of ZEE Jaipur Literature Festival.

 The interviews take place in Jaipur.
-Details on the exact venue, date and time will be provided closer to the time of the Festival.
+Details on the exact venue, date and time will be shared with the shortlisted applicants via email.

 Yes, we accept applicants from across the globe.
 The interviews will be carried out over Skype.
 However, if chosen, the volunteer will have to take care of their own travel, visa, local transport and accommodation, medical and travel insurance.
 They will have to be present for all festival training and orientation.

-- Will I get to choose my department ?
+5. Will I get to choose my department?

 No, this will not affect your application.
 We recruit volunteers both with and without experience as long as you impress us with why you want to volunteer, any skills or attributes that would be beneficial and what you’re looking to gain from the experience.